Michael Hussey: Domestic career

 Hussey initially played for his native Western Australian Warriors, and his career total of 6471 runs ranks eighth in the list of that state's run-makers in the Sheffield Shield.
-He then moved to England, where in July 2001 he scored an unbeaten 329 (a Northamptonshire club record) at Wantage Road in his side's 633 for six declared on the way to a 10-wicket victory.
+He then moved to England, where in July 2001 he scored an unbeaten 329 (a Northamptonshire club record) at Wantage Road in his team's 633 for six declared on the way to a 10-wicket victory.
 He later captained Northamptonshire.
 In August 2003 he surpassed his own Northamptonshire record, when he scored 331 not out against Somerset at Taunton.

 When Hussey was playing for Australia A, the Australian reserve team, Allan Border once jokingly suggested he get match practice by staying in the nets for a full six hours; surprisingly, Hussey went on to do just that.

 Indian Premier League

 Hussey played for the Indian Premier League teams Chennai Super Kings and Mumbai Indians.
 He became the second batsman to score a century in the competition, after New Zealand's Brendon McCullum, making a score of 116 not out for Chennai against Kings XI Punjab in 2008.

 Hussey won the tournament with Chennai in 2010.
 In 2011 he was the fifth-highest run-scorer in the competition, scoring 492 runs with a highest score of 81 not out, and in 2013 was the highest run-scorer with 733 runs, equalling the most runs by a batsman in an IPL season.
 He played for Mumbai in 2014 but returned to Chennai the following season.

 In January 2018 he was appointed as Chennai's batting coach.